JNRowe/jnrowe.github.io/articles/tips/Uber_pink_prompts.rst

    :alt: xterm's 256 colour palette

-There is one other important point to make here, you must set the prompt based on terminal type now as some terminals and the console won't recognise the sequences correctly.
-Test the terminal type by checking ``$TERM`` in your startup scripts, or if you're convinced all your terminals are 256 colour capable you can simply check for ``$DISPLAY`` instead.
+There is one other important point to make here, you must set the prompt based on terminal type now as some terminals and the console won’t recognise the sequences correctly.
+Test the terminal type by checking ``$TERM`` in your startup scripts, or if you’re convinced all your terminals are 256 colour capable you can simply check for ``$DISPLAY`` instead.

 Changing the console palette and using 256 colour mode makes for two tips